 It's balancing my food addiction and my real love of all things food, with my increasing spirituality and consciousness.
 I suspect that it's mostly denial, as in that river in which so many of us are floundering.

 My addiction is quite active.
 If I am not eating (or maybe while I'm eating), I'm planning the next food opportunity: recipe search, shopping, prepping, cooking, serving, and back to eating again.
 I love cooking for other people.
 And while all my choices for guests consider their own food issues or goals or tastes, I'm drawn, still, to all those old comfort-foods that continue to work for me.
-(What fun I am already having preparing the Super Bowl Party food!
-I could care less about the game.)

 So, I have a long way to go here.